tjohnston-softdev/worklink-database/data-dict.md

 ## Hobby

 This table stores a hard-coded list of hobbies that a support worker might enjoy outside of work.
 These hobbies can be added to a support worker's profile and searched for as criteria.
 Hobbies are sorted into different categories which makes them easier to display and select when editing a profile or performing a search.

-The hobbies and their categories in this version of the database was based on the [Discover A Hobby](https://www.discoverahobby.com/) website.

 *COLUMNS*